 Out of Town

 If you’re in the mood for a sweet, all-inclusive country getaway?
 Ste.
 Anne’s Spa has long been a favourite of Toronto-area spa goers in need of a break.
 Hitting the treatment tables in May?
 Try out the May Blossom Escape, a rosewater foot soak and massage using rose oil distilled from the spa’s very own gardens.
 Redeeming your gift card (hint hint) over the summer?
 Lounge by the pretty pool and enjoy your treatment in a garden gazebo.
 Feel like horsing around instead?
 Ste.
 Anne’s unique farm program provides a host of equine activities, from riding and grooming lessons to cleaning out the stalls and feeding the horses.
-And while it won’t be ready in time for Mother’s Day, keep your eyes peeled for a new hydrotherapy facility, complete with large outdoor hot tubs and cedar saunas, slated to open in 2016.
+Be sure to check out their new hydrotherapy facility, complete with large outdoor hot tubs and cedar saunas.

 More info: steannes.com